The 5 Best Museums in Cusco

 The famous Inca Citadel holds many mysteries and riddles yet to be solved and the Machu Picchu Museum looks to uncover the actual purpose of the site in just one place.
 This outstanding exhibition showcases many archeological findings of the historical sanctuary, along with information about the Hiram Bingham expedition.

-Currently, it is administered by the Universidad Nacional de San Antonio Abad del Cusco, which has made it possible to have another glance at how life could have been in the Historical Sanctuary of Machu Picchu.
+Built on top of one of the most important Inca settlements of the city, the Tupac Inca Yupanqui palace, a descendant of Pachacutec.
+Currently, it is administered by the Universidad Nacional de San Antonio Abad del Cusco, which has made it possible to have another glance at how life could have been in Machu Picchu’s historical sanctuary.

 Operating Hours: Monday to Friday – From 09:00h to 17:00h.